darrenlee-astrio/JsonEncryptor/README.md

 ### Option 2: Downloading Artifacts from Workflows

-1. Go to the "Actions" tab on GitHub.

-2. Select the workflow named "Build, Test, and Publish".

-3. Click on the latest workflow run.
+1. Go to [Workflow](https://github.com/darrenleeyx/JsonEncryptor/actions/workflows/ci.yml) and click on the latest workflow run.

-4. Navigate to the "Artifacts" section and download the artifacts named "WinForm".
+2. Navigate to the "Artifacts" section and download the artifacts named "WinForm".

-5. Extract the downloaded artifacts.
+3. Extract the downloaded artifacts.

-6. Run the application executable.
+4. Run the application executable.

 ## License
 This project is licensed under the [MIT License](LICENSE).